-Challenge number Detail of challenge The vocabulary gap Research explains that in some cases, children who come from disadvantaged backgrounds are not exposed to the same volume of vocabulary that their peers will engage with at home.
-This vocabulary gap will impact on reading, writing, as well as mathematics reasoning and problem solving.
-Assessments, observations and discussions with children tell us that this is the case for our disadvantaged and vulnerable children in Reception up to year 6.
-2 Wellbeing recovery Research concludes that Covid-19 has had a substantial impact on wellbeing of all children especially on those who are disadvantaged.
+Challenge number Detail of challenge 1 The vocabulary gap Research explains that in some cases, children who come from disadvantaged backgrounds are not exposed to the same volume of vocabulary that their peers will engage with at home.
+This vocabulary gap will impact on reading, writing as well as mathematics reasoning and problem solving.
+Assessments, observations and discussions with children tell us that this is the case for some of our disadvantaged and vulnerable children in Reception up to year 6.
+2 Wellbeing recovery Research concludes that Covid-19 has had a substantial impact on wellbeing of all children especially on those who are disadvantage.
 Assessments, observations of behaviours and discussions with children have demonstrated that whilst the increased attainment gap following partial school closures in 2021, has been reduced, the wellbeing impact on these children is taking longer to recover.
-Teacher and parental referrals for wellbeing support have markedly increased during the pandemic; 44% of children in receipt of the Pupil Premium funding, currently require additional support with social and emotional needs, 5% of non-disadvantaged children required support.
-3 Attainment gap Assessment demonstrates that children in receipt of Pupil Premium funding, progress well in all areas.
-However, attainment is much higher in phonics and reading than writing.
-When compared to the attainment of their peers, there is a gap in KS1 and 2 writing.
-There is also a narrow gap in KS2 reading.
+Teacher and parental referrals for wellbeing support have continued to remain high for our pupil premium children.
+50% of children in receipt of the pupil premium funding, currently require additional support with social and emotional needs.
+8% of non-disadvantaged children required support.
+3 Attainment gap Assessment demonstrates that children in receipt of pupil premium funding, progress well in all areas.
+However, the gap is greater at KS1 than KS2.
+There is also a narrow gap in KS2 writing.
 The reception baseline also demonstrates a gap on entry to school in early phonics skills.
-4 Limited experiences Observations and discussions with children inform us that disadvantaged pupils have limited experiences beyond their home life and immediate community.
-This negatively impacts how they access learning and social situations.
-This is shown through observations of limited participation in class discussion, lower reading comprehension assessments, lower KS2 writing outcomes and difficulties with social interactions.

-5 Absence A common challenge is low attendance and persistent absenteeism of some disadvantaged children particularly in regards to self-isolation.
-Our attendance data over the last year indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
+4 Limited experiences Observations and discussions with children inform us that some disadvantaged pupils have limited experiences beyond their home life and immediate community.
+This impacts how they access some learning and social situations.
+This is shown through observations of limited participation in class discussion, lower reading comprehension assessments in KS1 and lower KS2, a gap in KS2 writing outcomes and difficulties with social interactions.
+Recall of their learning is also a challenge.
+5 Absence A common challenge is low attendance and persistent absenteeism of some disadvantaged children.
+Our attendance data over the last year indicates that attendance among disadvantaged pupils has been between 2% lower than for non-disadvantaged pupils.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.